 I thought the crowd cheered loud for me but it was nothing compared to when the Quwallie stepped out from the other side of the arena.
 It was like thunder as the people in the stands cheered on the greatest fighter on Sola.

-My right ear buzzed again and the voice that’s kept me sane this whole time whispered in my ear.
+It was only when my right ear buzzed again did my brain finally snap out of it and the voice that’s kept me sane this whole time whispered in my ear.